This post may contain affiliate links.

 Are Luxury Hotels in Thailand Worth It?

-Thailand has so many different levels of accommodation, but they do luxury so very well.
-They’re certainly not as cheap as they used to be, but for me, because I’m a hotel addict, they’re worth the splurge.
+Thailand has every level of accommodation, but they do luxury so well.
+The top hotels are certainly not as cheap as they used to be (I was quite shocked at the prices on my recent trip), but for me, because I’m a hotel addict, they’re worth the splurge.

 Hopefully this article on Thailand’s best hotels will give you some itinerary and hotel tips to start planning your dream trip.